lukebarousse/Python_Data_Analytics_Course/README.md

 # Python for Data Analytics - Full Course

 Data Nerds!
-This is the repo for all the notebooks for my course from free course on YouTube.
+This repo contains all the notebooks and code for my free course.

 [![Python for Data Analytics](3_Project/images/Python_Data_Analytics_YT.png)](https://youtu.be/7mz73uXD9DA?si=kXWYSyaWdNKBAOyc)